dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 Then it complained about `config["shallow"]` that was assigned to a boolean.

-We can fix that by forcing the `config` type:
+We can fix that by forcing the `config` type to be a dict from string to `Any`: `Any` is a "magic" type we can use precisely for [this kind of situation](http://mypy.readthedocs.io/en/latest/kinds_of_types.html#the-any-type).

 ```patch
 - config = dict()